-6.1 The party preparing the bundle must, whether or not the bundle has been agreed, provide a paginated index and, when practicable, paginated copies of updating material to all other parties not less than 5 working days before the hearing.
+6.1.
+The party preparing the bundle must, whether or not the bundle has been agreed, provide a paginated index and, when practicable, paginated copies of updating material to all other parties not less than 5 working days before the hearing.

-6.2 Where counsel is to be instructed at any hearing, a paginated bundle must (if not already in counsel's possession) be delivered to counsel by the person instructing that counsel not less than 4 working days before the hearing.

-6.3 The bundle (with the exception of the preliminary documents, if and insofar as they are not then available) must be lodged with the court not less than 3 working days before the hearing, or at such other time as may be specified by the judge.

-6.4 The preliminary documents (and where appropriate any documents referred to therein that are not in the bundle) must be lodged with the court no later than 11 am on the day before the hearing and, where the hearing is before a judge of the High Court and the name of the judge is known, must at the same time be sent by e-mail to the judge's clerk.
+- 6.2.
+Where counsel is to be instructed at any hearing, a paginated bundle must (if not already in counsel's possession) be delivered to counsel by the person instructing that counsel not less than 4 working days before the hearing. - 6.3.
+The bundle (with the exception of the preliminary documents, if and insofar as they are not then available) must be lodged with the court not less than 3 working days before the hearing, or at such other time as may be specified by the judge. - 6.4.
+The preliminary documents (and where appropriate any documents referred to therein that are not in the bundle) must be lodged with the court no later than 11 am on the day before the hearing and, where the hearing is before a Tier 3 Judge and the name of the judge is known, must at the same time be sent by email to the judge's clerk.